A. KNOWLEDGE OF FORMULARY ISSUES

 Given the busy schedules of the members, it is necessary to start and end on time.
 To open a meeting, it is best to lay out the agenda including any new additions and briefly discuss any items that will require a special discussion.
 Within 2 to 3 minutes, the chairperson and each member should have an understanding of the scope of the meeting ahead.

 Often the health care process vacillates unpredictably between deductive and inductive reasoning processes.
 External observers are often baffled by this interplay.
 Related to this, it is suggested that a strict use of the Robert’s Rules of Order for a meeting agenda may not facilitate the spontaneity for a committee’s members that usually underlies their involvement in the character of health care.
 It is the responsibility of the chairperson to guide this process and seek out the opinions that the members have for a given issue.
-Also, if the knowledge necessary to make the best judgment ...
+Also, if the ...